 Welcome!
 I live in New Zealand but both my sons live in Seattle, and I, along with my husband (to carry my bulging suitcase of knitted and crocheted baby gifts), recently flew over to the big USA to meet our very first grandchild.
 Only one week old, and as cute as a button, Dean captivated us from the very first moment.
 We all went out to brunch in a trendy cafe one morning and he slept right through all the noise, music and hustle and bustle.
 We took turns test-driving his stroller, and I got to bathe him one afternoon.

-What can I tell you about Seattle?
+What can I tell you about Seattle ?
 It’s a very attractive city, set on gentle hills on a beautiful harbour (harbor).
 The weather during our 12 day stay was fine and hot every day, bar one.
 The bus service in and out of the centre is regular and cheap as chips (make that fries) – we even had several rides for free one day when we kept getting onto the wrong buses – our fault for not asking the son we stayed with the name of the suburb he lived in.
 Every time we got off a bus, after realizing we’d caught the wrong one, the drivers would say, “Pay on the next bus.”
 We didn’t get around to that because in the end we gave up and called a taxi.

-Another adventure was when we went to the famous Pike Street Market and asked where I could purchase some wool(or yarn as it’s called in America).
+Another adventure was when we went to the famous Pike Street Market and asked where I could purchase some wool(or yarn as it’s called in America ).
 “Yes,” a helpful lady said, “there’s a shop down the street and here’s a map to find it!”
 My surprise was soon replaced by gratitude when we realized just how well-hidden ‘So Much Yarn’ is.
 First task: Find the black wrought-iron gates.
 Second: Try to open them.
 Third: Press the intercom button and ask how to open them.
 Fourth: Climb the stairs to the second floor.
 Fifth: Walk along the outdoor terrace to the very end.
 Success!

 “You must have only very determined customers here,” I said to the ladies behind the counter, “because I doubt mere browsers would make the effort.”

-“Do you reward customers with coffee for making it to the door?”
+They laughed and agreed with me.“Do you reward customers with coffee for making it to the door?”
 I asked – me being a cheeky Kiwi.

 “We don’t have coffee but we’ll be glad to make you a cup of tea.”